esikmalazman/Movie-TakeHomeProjectTest/README.md

 # iOS Test Evaluation

 ## Introduction

 -  Creating a simple iOS app that allows users to ```search for movies``` and ```view their details```.
 The app should make use of the [Movie Database API](https://www.themoviedb.org/documentation/api) to retrieve movie information.

 ## Demo

 <img src="https://github.com/esikmalazman/Movie-TakeHomeProjectTest/assets/59039044/951c80e8-f3ba-46c5-a8e9-e9d195167817" width="200">

+###  Requirements

+- The app should have two screens: a search screen and a details screen.
+-  The search screen should have a search bar that allows the user to search for movies by title.
+The search results should be displayed in a table view.
+- The table view should display the movie title, release date, and poster image.
+- The details screen should display additional information about the selected movie, including the movie title, release date, poster image, and overview.
+- The app should cache search results for offline use.
+- The app should handle error cases gracefully and provide feedback to the user when necessary.

+### Bonus points

+- Implement pagination in the search results table view.
+- Allow users to save movies to a favorites list.
+- Add unit tests and UI tests for your code.
+- Offline mode: the app can persist the data previously fetched and see them when the app is opened in offline mode.